 Project Online is a flexible online solution for Project Portfolio Management (PPM) and everyday work.
 Project Online provides powerful project management capabilities for planning, prioritizing, and managing projects and project portfolio investments—from almost anywhere on almost any device.
 Project Online can be used by administrators, portfolio managers and viewers, project and resource managers, and team leads and members.

-Project Online is available through two subscriptions: Project Plan 3 and Project Plan 5.
+Project Online is available through three subscriptions: Project Plan 3, Project Plan 5, and Project Online Essentials.

-Team member functionality for Project Online is available through a Project Online Essentials subscription.
-Project Online Essentials is a team member add-on subscription for customers who have Project Plan 3 or Project Plan 5 subscriptions.
+Project Online Essentials is an add-on subscription for customers who have Project Plan 3 or Project Plan 5 subscriptions.
 It gives team members a web interface to perform task and time updates to projects managed in Project Online.

 Project Online desktop client